 It doesn't matter if you lead multiple teams, an entire company, or just a handful of staff members, there are plenty of leadership skills that can improve both your own and your employees' performances.

 To start, let's look at what effective leadership is and how it can positively impact businesses big and small.
-A leader must be able to do the following:
+A manager must be able to do the following:

-A good leader has the leadership skills required to do all of these.
-When combined, they can help transform a business and its potential.
+A good manager has the leadership skills required to do all of these.
+When combined, they can help transform a business and its outlook.

-Vision will help you provide direction, set priorities and it will give you a marker against which you and your team's performance can be measured.
+Vision will help you provide direction, set priorities and give you a marker against which you and your teams performance can be measured.

 In order to create a vision, you need to focus on the strengths of the company and thoroughly analyse the current situation.
 It's important to think about how your industry is going to evolve, and how your competitors may react to changes.